 This post may contain affiliate links for which I earn a small commission at no extra cost to you.
 For more info, check out my Disclosure Policy.
 Thank you for your support!

-This Gluten Free Greek Pasta Salad is one of my favourite lunch recipes for BBQ side dish ideas.
-I took my favourite Greek Salad recipe and whipped it into a simple gluten free pasta salad to create this summer side dish everyone will love.
+This Gluten Free Greek Pasta Salad is one of my favourite lunch recipes or BBQ side dishes.
+I took my favourite Greek Salad recipe and whipped it into a simple gluten free pasta salad with tomato, cucumber, red onion, olives and feta in a tangy dressing.

 You can’t beat a classic Greek Salad when it comes to the summer months.
 So turning this into a gluten free pasta salad recipe seemed like the best idea ever!